 Do Not Remove Too Many Food Groups From Your Child’s Diet

 I’m going to be a bit of a broken record with this topic, but it is not safe to remove too many food groups from your child’s diet, especially all at once!
 With kids, we have to be careful that they do not become malnourished.
-There are some swaps we can make to reduce histamine overload, but we do not want to put our kids on too restrictive of a diet.
+There are some swaps we can make to reduce histamine overload to improve eczema, but we do not want to put our kids on too restrictive of a diet.
 When we are trying to heal our kids from something like eczema, we as moms tend to grasp onto the things that we can control.
 Food is one of those things, and we tend to think that’s the only thing that will help them.
 But we have to remember that food is just a part of an overall approach to healing.
 Try to gently replace food items, and also incorporate the methods of cleaning your air and bedding/fabrics in your home, as mentioned above.

 Please keep in mind the fact that each person is an individual, and not every high-histamine food will bother everyone.
 It is good to change up what you are eating, and not eat the exact same things each day.